poonlonghei/poonlonghei.github.io/_posts/2025-01-02-one-month-in-walsingham.md

 To be honest, I arrived at a very good time, as the main pilgrimage season here at the Walsingham Basilica will begin this coming March.
 This gives me a few months to learn and become familiar with all the arrangements and management related to the pilgrimages at the Basilica.
 I can’t wait to see many pilgrims coming here to pray before Our Lady of Walsingham!

-Once again, I would like to thank all the Fathers (especially the Rector, Fr.
-Sunday, and Fr.
-Eric), the Sisters, and all the staff at the Walsingham Basilica for helping and guiding me as I adapt to life and work here at the Basilica!
+Once again, I would like to thank all the Fathers (especially Fr.
+Robert Billing (aka Father Rector), Fr.
+Sunday Ikpe, and Fr.
+Eric Taru), the Sisters, and all the staff at the Walsingham Basilica for helping and guiding me as I adapt to life and work here at the Basilica!

 Please continue to pray for my work here at the Walsingham Basilica!